The-Glue/Orioles-B7-Leadoff/README.md

-# Who's the Best Batter Leading off the Bottom of the 7th Inning in Camden Yards History?
+# Using Python to Find the Best Hitter in the History of Camden Yards Immediately after the 7th Inning Stretch